stoyanbinev/major-project/README.md

 # Tomcat Server
 CodePipeline with staging and prod stages for Tomcat Java.
-Includes basic VPC web server infrastructure in CloudFormation
+Includes basic VPC web server infrastructure in CloudFormation.
+Test